damwhit/course-report-git-post/README.md

 ## What is git and what are its origins?

 Have you ever had a document named something like `report_final_draft_final(3).doc`?
+If so, you've felt the pain of managing and sharing files.
 Keeping track of the changes to a file over time is difficult but important.
 Git is a Version Control System (VCS) -- a tool that helps us to keep track of differences in a file or collection of files over time.

 You've likely experienced less sophisticated version control like features such as Microsoft Word's undo or 'go back' features that allow you to return to a previously saved version of a file.
 Maybe you've created your own version control by saving drafts of a file with different numbered filenames.
-Git takes it to the next level by allowing you to decide exactly when you save a version of a project, and also provide annotations when doing so.
+Git takes it to the next level by allowing you to decide exactly when you save a version of a project, and to also provide annotations when doing so.

 You can create versions of a project by making it a **repository** (or 'repo' for short).
 A repo is a folder with git tracking turned on, which may contain files and subfolders (ie. a codebase) through a series of *intentional* snapshots called **commits**.
 One thing to keep in mind is that Git is most often used 'locally', which just means on your computer.
-That is in contrast to GitHub, which is a website that hosts Git repositories.
+That's in contrast to GitHub, which is a website that hosts Git repositories.

 [Git](https://github.com/git/git) was originally developed by Linus Torvalds,